carsakiller/Carsas-Companion/readme.md

 ## All
 * Rework data syncing (game->browser) to only send necessary data and not e.g. all players
+* module activation: modules are controled via lua addon properties.
+The lua script transmits those properties to the web server.

 ## Browser
 * check if we should refactor the extendable components (base, body, trigger) into a single component by using the ability to declare multiple slots